olegoseev/udacity-catalogapp-project/README.md

 sudo a2dissite default
 ```
 + #### Create wsgi file
 Apache uses the .wsgi file to serve the Flask application.
-Navigate to the folder _catalog_ and create a file named _catalog.wsgi_ with folloing command:
+Navigate to the folder _catalog_ and create a file named _catalog.wsgi_ with following command:
 ```
 sudo nano catalog.wsgi
 ```